• OPEN AN ACCOUNT

 8. CONSOLIDATED FINANCIAL STATEMENTS

 The consolidated financial statements of the Company are prepared in accordance with the provisions of Section 129 of the Act, 2013 read with the Companies (Accounts) Rules, 2014 and Regulation 33 of the Listing Regulations along with a separate statement containing the salient features of the financial performance of subsidiaries / associates in the prescribed form.
 The audited consolidated financial statements together with the Auditors' Report form part of the Annual Report.
+The financial statements of the subsidiary companies will be made available to the Shareholders, on receipt of a request from any Shareholder.
+The financial statements of the subsidiaries have also been placed on the website of the Company.
+This will also be available for inspection by the

 9. DIRECTORS & KEY MANAGERIAL PERSONNEL